Death of Benito Mussolini: Capture by the partisans, 27 April 1945

+After confronting her, Clara Petacci admitted her real identity to Bellini delle Stelle and asked to rejoin Mussolini, which was granted.
+Petacci joined Mussolini at 2:30 a.m. on 28 April, Bellini delle Stelle then transported them to a nearby farm of a peasant family named De Maria in Bonzanigo, leaving them under the watch of two young guards before returning to Dongo to report back to the Communist Party in Milan.

 On the evening of Mussolini's capture, Sandro Pertini, the Socialist partisan leader in northern Italy, announced his arrest on Radio Milano Libertà:

 The head of this association of delinquents, Mussolini, while yellow with rancour and fear and trying to cross the Swiss frontier, has been arrested.
 He must be handed over to a tribunal of the people so it can judge him quickly.
 We want this, even though we think an execution platoon is too much of an honour for this man.
 He would deserve to be killed like a mangy dog.

 Order to execute

 Differing accounts exist of who made the decision that Mussolini should be summarily executed.
 Palmiro Togliatti, the Secretary-General of the Communist Party, claimed that he had ordered Mussolini's execution prior to his capture.
 Togliatti said he had done so by a radio message on 26 April 1945 with the words:

-Only one thing is needed to decide that they [Mussolini and the other fascist leaders] must pay with their lives: the question of their identity.
+Only one thing is needed to decide that they [Mussolini and the other Fascist leaders] must pay with their lives: the question of their identity.

 He also claimed that he had given the order as deputy prime minister of the government in Rome and as leader of the Communist Party.
 Ivanoe Bonomi, the prime minister, later denied that this was said with his government's authority or approval.